Misori-simon/weather-api/README.md

 ## Definition

-A website to check the weather forecast of any city.
+A weather app that pulls from the OpenWeatherMap API to allow users to search for and view the forecast in cities worldwide.
+Built with JavaScript

 ## About the Project